FaridaA-desgin/RateMyProfessor/README.md

 Data Source: (https://data.mendeley.com/datasets/fvtfjyvw7d/2)

 # Files Included
-Notebook 1.ipynb: The main notebook containing the code for the cleaned and analyzed data variaus data2 folder  - contains 2,763 cvs files of each indiviual student reviews from ratemyprofessor for variaus University/colleges and departments concatenated_data.cvs - unlcleaned dataset containing the concatenated dataset of each indiviual student reviews, resulting in 20,000 rows of student reviews
+RateMyProfessorReviewAnalysis.ipynb: The main notebook containing the code for the cleaned and analyzed data variaus

+data2 folder  - contains 2,763 cvs files of each indiviual student reviews from ratemyprofessor for variaus University/colleges and departments

+concatenated_data.cvs - unlcleaned dataset containing the concatenated dataset of each indiviual student reviews, resulting in 20,000 rows of student reviews

 # Installation & Requirements